- What's the problem with gambling?

 A general one-fits-all formula for gambling and betting companies would be: always follow the national gambling authority.
 The truth is, despite the many supplementary regulations from the EU (data protection, protection of whistleblowers, protection of financial integrity), a European standard on gambling is unlikely to appear in the next five years.

-Meanwhile, the national gambling authority not only issue licenses for gambling but provides consultations and has all necessary documentation on gambling standards and requirements.
+Meanwhile, the national gambling authority not only issue licences for gambling but provides consultations and has all necessary documentation on gambling standards and requirements.

 The majority of EU member states oblige their national gambling authorities to supervise gambling companies, and the companies have to report on their activities continuously.
 The process is cumbersome but similar to any other industry which provides services to the consumers.